raghavendra-nataraj/XINU/report.md

 3. future_set : It sets the value field in future to the value passed as argument to the future_set system call and sets mode to FUTURE_VALID.
 If the state is FUTURE_VALID it throws error in case of EXCLUSIVE and SHARED (because only one call to future_set is allowed in that case), else it gets its pid, enqueues itself to set_queue and suspends.In case state is FUTURE_EMPTY or FUTURE_WAITING, it enqueues itself to set_queue if the get_queue is empty and suspends.
 Otherwise it dequeues single process from the get_queue if mode is QUEUE, else all the processes if mode is EXCLUSIVE (will only have one process in the queue) or SHARED.

 4. future_free : It frees the memory allocated to future object using freemem.
+The main process loops on the future set queue and future get queue till they are empty.
+Once they are empty the future memory is unallocated